JacobSamro/notes/Software Architect.md

     - Answer: Data normalization is the process of organizing data to reduce redundancy and improve data integrity.
 It is important to ensure consistent and efficient data access.

-Certainly!
-Here are some questions and brief answers for each category:

 ### Cloud Computing and Services:

 1. **What are the main services offered by AWS, Azure, and GCP?**
    - Answer: AWS offers EC2, S3, RDS, etc.; Azure offers Virtual Machines, Blob Storage, SQL Database, etc.; GCP offers Compute Engine, Cloud Storage, Cloud SQL, etc.